 The COM must ensure equity in the program by developing performance measures and benchmarks that promote equitable program access and equitable program outcomes.
 Performance measures and benchmarks must be developed by the COM in consultation with stakeholder groups.
 The measures and benchmarks must ensure the race and ethnicity of households served under the program are proportional to the numbers of people at risk of homelessness in each county for various racial groups.

-The COM report must include a report on the expenditures, performance, and outcomes of the EPRAP in its annual update on the state's homeless housing strategic plan.
-The report must include the number of households served in the following categories: adults without children; households with children; unaccompanied youth; and young adults.
+The COM must report include a report on the expenditures, performance, and outcomes of the EPRAP in its annual update on the state's homeless housing strategic plan.